 The Assembly shall have the discretion to distribute this reassigned time as it deems appropriate.
 The Assembly president will notify the Office of Instruction prior to the end of the preceding semester as to which faculty are receiving reassigned time.

-Beginning in fall 2021, the district shall designate an individual office on-campus for use by the Faculty Assembly.
+The district shall designate an individual office on-campus for use by the Faculty Assembly.

-In the academic year 2021-2022, the district will provide the Faculty Assembly with an additional .20 FTE (3 LHE) of reassigned time to be distributed to faculty leaders responsible for implementing changes to the evaluation process resulting from negotiated agreements in the 2021-2022 FA-District Contract.

 B.2.1 Support for summer Faculty Assembly responsibilities